 Historically, the compounds in Butcher’s Broom have been used in a variety of medications.
 Studies indicate that the plant’s compounds contain strong anti-inflammatory, diuretic, and laxative properties.
 Today the plant’s components are still under investigation by medical researchers for their possible medicinal uses.

 During the early spring months, the Butcher’s Broom produces small, light green flowers that stand out in stark contrast against the shrub’s dark green foliage.
 The flowers quickly give way to brilliant, glossy, red berries.
 The berries only develop on the female plants and persist throughout the summer months and into the winter.

 The dried stems of the Butcher’s Broom are a favourite addition to flower arrangements and widely utilized by florists, especially during the holidays when the plant’s shoots are used to create wreaths and other festive decorations.
-To encourage ample fruit production, it is strongly suggested that you plant both male and female plants close to each other.

 The Butcher’s Broom or Box Holly shrub is exceptionally hardy and requires virtually no care once established.
 It grows well in a wide array of soil conditions, however it does not tolerate flooded areas where it will be exposed to constantly wet roots.
 Once established, it can withstand periods of long drought.
 The small, hardy shrub is virtually pest and disease free.

 Box Holly requires no pruning to maintain its size and shape.
 However, in the spring months, if a dead shoot should develop, it can be easily clipped away and discarded.
 Cut the shoot as close to the base of the plant as possible.